If it’s 85 degrees outside and you aren’t holding an ice cream cone (preferably on social media), does your happiness even count?

 After a long winter, things are finally heating up again - and that means ice cream season is upon us.
 LA is absolutely stacked with incredible options, so there’s no excuse for getting stranded in a heat wave on your couch with an expired pint of bad grocery store ice cream.
 If you’re going to be eating ice cream, you need to be doing it right.
 Which is why, after extensive scientific analysis (eating a bunch of it all at once), we’ve built our official LA ice cream power rankings.
-From classic 100-year-old gems to hyped new spots that are actually great, here are the 25 places you need to be eating ice cream in LA right now.
+From classic 100-year-old institutions to much-hyped new spots that are actually great, these are the 25 places you need to be eating ice cream in LA right now.

 Thank you, Portland.
 No, not for your unironic use of year-round wool beanies, but for gifting us with the best ice cream in all of LA.
 This might even be the best ice cream of all time.
 You’d probably assume a place with flavors like avocado sherbet and black olive brittle with goat cheese wouldn’t be for everyone, but you’d be wrong.
 Because Salt & Straw puts stuff you should never put in ice cream and makes it better than any ice cream you’ve ever had before.
 Now, with locations from the Arts District to Venice, you’re never too far away from its glory.

 Sweet Rose Creamery opened in Santa Monica in 2010 and instantly became one of LA’s best.
-You can stick to their classic flavors like salted caramel and easily our favorite mint chocolate in the city, but the move at Sweet Rose is to try at least one of the daily specials.
-Flavors change with the seasons here (and are legitimately based off what they find at the local farmer’s market) so expect things like rose geranium, ginger, and lemon.
+You can stick to their classic flavors, like salted caramel and (easily) our favorite mint chocolate in the city, but the move at Sweet Rose is to try at least one of the daily specials.
+Flavors change with the seasons (and are legitimately based off what they find at the local farmer’s market) so expect things like rose geranium, ginger, and lemon.
 Also, all the toppings are made in-house and you should definitely be taking advantage of as many as possible.

-Helados Pops is located in San Fernando, CA which, according to our ice cream GPS, is about 15 minutes north of Burbank.
+Pops is located in San Fernando, which, according to our ice cream GPS, is about 15 minutes north of Burbank.
 Nope, that’s not convenient to anything.
 But it doesn’t matter, because the ice cream coming out of this place is good enough to drive twice that distance.
-The family running Helados is from Belize, and they’ve integrated Latin American flavors into the majority of their ice cream - and the result is out of this world.
+The family running Pops is from Belize, and they’ve integrated Latin American flavors into the majority of their ice cream - and the result is out of this world.
 There’s the insanely sweet zapote, the nut-flavored lucuma, and a coconut ice cream we want to fall asleep next to every night.
 Skip the cone and cup, and put it all in a hollowed out half-coconut husk to make your friends even more jealous they still haven’t come here.

 Greetings from the grandaddy of all LA ice cream.
 Established in 1919, Fosselman’s is the definition of a classic, and if you haven’t made the pilgrimage out to Alhambra at least once, you can’t really say you know LA ice cream.
 Now, just because it’s old, doesn’t mean it’s good.
 But luckily, Fosselman’s is both.
 This is the kind of creamy, old-school ice cream you crave when you’re home sick with a bad sore throat and plowing through a season of Law & Order you’ve already watched.
 The fudge sundae is a must.
-Warning: cash only.
+Cash only.

 The all-day offshoot of the pasta shrine that is Angelini Osteria, Angelini Alimentari is a great spot for a quick, casual breakfast or lunch and espresso.
 However, if you leave without getting at least one scoop of their gelato, you’re living a lesser existence.
 Made in-house daily, this is hands-down our favorite gelato in the city.
-Flavors change often, so don’t get too attached - but the good news is ever flavor is good.
+Flavors change often, so don’t get too attached - but the good news is every flavor is good.
 Power move: skip the cup and get it served all on brioche for the gelato sandwich of your dreams.

 Lost in the crazy ice cream world of bright colors and bizarrely-shaped cones on social media is mochi, the very unflashy Japanese-style ice cream dough balls.
 Many places have attempted to replicate the little dessert babies over the years (we see you Trader Joe’s), but the original creator is Mikayawa.
-The LA-based Japanese dessert shop has been open since 1910, and its current Little Tokyo store is a necessary pitstop for all serious ice cream fans.
+The LA-based Japanese dessert shop has been open since 1910, and its current Little Tokyo store is a necessary pit stop for all serious ice cream fans.
 Our go-to order tends to be mango, green tea, and strawberry, but at $1.50 a piece, feel free to try them all.